Go Back Email Link

 Instructions

-• Grease two 19cm or 20cm cake tins with high sides and line with baking paper.
+• Grease two 19 cm or 20 cm spring form cake tins and then line with baking paper.

 • Continue to whip as you slowly add the noni (oil) and miraka tepe (yogurt).

-• Chop the tiakarete manarini me te tinitia (mandarin and ginger chocolate) in to fine pieces and fold it in the batter.
+• Chop the tiakarete manarini me te tinitia (mandarin and ginger chocolate) in to fine pieces (the same size as small chocolate chips) and fold it in the batter.

 • Divide the mixture between the two cake tins and smooth out the batter.

-• Remove from the oven.
-Tip the cakes upside down on to a cooling tray straight away to help flatten them out.
-Cool the cakes.
+• Tip the cakes upside down on to a cooling tray straight away to help flatten them out.
+Leave the baking paper on as they cool.

 • Arrange the rōpere (strawberries), ārani raki (dried oranges) and rohimere (rosemary) as you want.